idaholab/moose/framework/doc/content/source/postprocessors/ParsedPostprocessor.md

 The `function` to parse may only include other postprocessors, the time variable and constants from the input file.

+!alert note
+Derivatives and integrals are not natively supported by the parsing operation, unless the postprocessors in the parsed expression are already the derivatives / integrals of interest.

 ## Example Input File Syntax

 In this test input file, we compute various quantities using ParsedPostprocessors.
 First,